 One week a missionary from Africa sat in front of me.
-Now I had read that African theology is a little different than ours.
-I asked him about this expecting him to say well they see this belief like this and that belief like that.
-Instead he gave me a truism that presents a message for both Africans and Americans.
+Now, I had read that African theology is a little different than ours.
+So, I asked him about this expecting him to say well they see this belief like this and that belief like that.
+Instead, he gave me a truism that presents a message for both Africans and Americans.

 He said, “In Africa they do not have much knowledge of the Bible or theology.
 They get some things wrong.”
-I understand this.
-It is difficult for people to leave their old belief system behind and accept a new one without mixing them together.
-The Catholics had this problem with Hispanics and the “Day of the Dead”.
-This is the kind of problem they are having in Africa now.
-They are working to training the pastors who can then train the people.
+I understand this as it is difficult for people to leave their old belief system behind and accept a new one without trying to mix them together.
+The Catholics had this problem with the Hispanic’s celebration of the “Day of the Dead.”
+This is the kind of problems they are having in Africa now.
+They are working to train pastors who can then train the people in what the Bible teaches.
 He continued, “But they pray a lot.
-When I am there preaching, I pray a lot.
-They live out what they believe because they pray a lot.”
+When I am there in Africa preaching, I pray a lot.
+Furthermore, they live out what they believe because they pray a lot.”